-The Villa Decius Association participates in the celebrations of the Year of Oskar Kolberg, which was announced in relation to the 200th anniversary of his birth.
-Throughout the year, Kolberg’s precursory research on domestic culture, as well as accomplishments in the field of ethnography and art will be presented with the use of various events.
+The Villa Decius Association, in 2014 participated in the celebrations of the Year of Oskar Kolberg, which was announced in relation to the 200th anniversary of his birth.
+Throughout the year, Kolberg’s precursory research on domestic culture, as well as accomplishments in the field of ethnography and art were presented with the use of various events.

 - Exhibition of posters from the collection of Krzysztof Dydo (Galeria Dydo Poster Collection) promoting Polish folklore in the country and abroad and popularizing folk and artistic handicraft and the art industry.

-- Champion workshops of Polish dance are addressed to professionals, members of dance and ballet ensembles.
-Selection of dances and programme of the workshops will be based on ethnographic and folklore materials and dance forms from various regions of Poland, described in the works of Oskar Kolberg and catalogued in the archives of traditional 19th century dances.
+- Champion workshops of Polish dance were addressed to professionals, members of dance and ballet ensembles.
+Selection of dances and programme of the workshops were based on ethnographic and folklore materials and dance forms from various regions of Poland, described in the works of Oskar Kolberg and catalogued in the archives of traditional 19th century dances.

-- What is more, the aspect of Kolberg as an expert on Chopin’s music and a composer will also be developed via the rendering of selected piano compositions of the ethnographer by pianists.
-Two music programmes of diverse nature will be prepared: the first one will contain Kolberg’s dance forms and the dance compositions of Frederick Chopin corresponding to them, which provided some inspiration for Kolberg; the second one will present Kolberg’s accomplishments with respect to geography and ethnography – this will be a combination of the pieces of Kolberg and compositions of other contemporary composers.
+- What is more, the aspect of Kolberg as an expert on Chopin’s music and a composer was also developed via the rendering of selected piano compositions of the ethnographer by pianists.
+Two music programmes of diverse nature were prepared: the first one contained Kolberg’s dance forms and the dance compositions of Frederick Chopin corresponding to them, which provided some inspiration for Kolberg; the second one was presenting Kolberg’s accomplishments with respect to geography and ethnography – this will be a combination of the pieces of Kolberg and compositions of other contemporary composers.